orkes-io/docs/docs/reference-docs/operators/switch.md

 </p>
 </details>

-:::tip Switch task with other operators
+:::tip
-Similar to any programming language, you can have other operators inside a switch case, such as nested switch, loops, forks, etc.
+Similar to any programming language, you can have other operators inside a switch case, such as nested switches, loops, forks, etc.
 :::